Ensuring Thriving Koala Populations in Southern Queensland

 Image 1.
 Protecting koala populations in Western Qld.
 Image 2.
 Invasive cactus cause injury to koala's.
 Image 3.
 Wild dogs are a huge problem for koala's when moving about.

-This project will focus on supporting koala movement through the landscape by removing three key threats.
-The first threat is being preyed on by wild dogs.
+This project will focus on supporting koala movement through the landscape by removing three key challenges.
+The first is being preyed on by wild dogs.
 The second is infection and death from cactus spines.
-The final threat is exclusion fences that pose a physical barrier to movement.
-The key long-term measure for successfully addressing these threats is change in genetic relatedness of populations.
+The final is fences that pose a physical barrier to movement.
+The key long-term measure for successfully addressing these challenges is change in genetic relatedness of populations.
 This project will baseline the level of relationship between koala populations in priority areas to allow long-term (10 years and beyond) success monitoring.
-Threats will be addressed at priority areas in the region, as determined by a combination of local expert knowledge, public datasets and data from prior Southern QLD Landscapes projects.
+Challenges will be addressed at priority areas in the region, as determined by a combination of local expert knowledge, public datasets and data from prior Southern Qld Landscapes projects.

-This project offers support to climate threat management actions of the South East Queensland Koala Conservation Strategy 2020-2025.
-One of these actions highlights the need for Queensland-specific climate projections to guide long-term koala conservation.
-Our regional stakeholders would like to see this data applied alongside genetic data on koala populations.
-The theory being that survival of QLD koalas, in the face of predicted weather extremes, is reliant on retaining the highest possible genetic diversity.
+The survival of Queensland koalas in the face of predicted weather extremes, is reliant on retaining the highest possible genetic diversity.
 We will be collecting eDNA samples and providing analysis of population relatedness both within and beyond the project area through collaboration with other community-based koala projects.
 Such analysis will add value to future investment decisions related to securing the future of the koala in the wild.

 In summary, this project is a priority for our region and Queensland because it aims at: